Grace Davis

 “One piece of advice I’d give other students would be to attend as many lectures and tutorials as possible, and to come into university to study.
 I found it difficult to study at home with so many distractions, so I decided that when I had class, I’d come into university for the whole day and spend the time that I didn’t have class in the library working on my assignments.

 “AUT provides silent study spaces that enable you to stay focused and maintain that study mindset, rather than trying to study at home and wasting valuable time procrastinating.
-I found this to be greatly beneficial as it enabled me to be able to slowly work on my assignments over multiple weeks, rather than trying to complete them all within a few days.”
+I found this to be greatly beneficial as it enabled me to work on my assignments over multiple weeks, rather than trying to complete them all within a few days.”

 Her other piece of advice is to ask for help if you need it.

-“One challenge that I’ve faced while studying has been trying not to become overwhelmed by the amount of work that I must complete in a short span of time while also juggling external commitments.
-Thanks to the supportive lecturers at AUT and services provided by the university, I’ve been able to combat this by reaching out when I need support, and making the most of the services and resources to help me manage my time and commitments.”
+“One challenge that I faced while studying was trying not to become overwhelmed by the amount of work I needed to complete in a short span of time while also juggling external commitments.
+Thanks to the supportive lecturers at AUT and services provided by the university, I was able to combat this by reaching out when I needed support, and by making the most of the services and resources to help me manage my time and commitments.”